 Koh Lipe is one of our favorite islands, but Koh Phi Phi, Koh Lanta, Koh Samui, and Koh Tao are all beautiful.
+And don’t forget the incredible state of Krabi filled with Kharst formations and white sand beaches.
 That is why we can’t just include one tropical island from Thailand on this list.
 They are all beautiful!

 - Search for hotels in Krabi Province Thailand on TripAdvisor